A surprised businessman wearing a light blue button-up shirt holds a smartphone against a solid pink background, looking concerned.

 • 25% larger deal sizes

 Salesforce research shows that 53% of sales professionals find it more challenging to sell than a year ago, potentially leading to missed revenue opportunities.
-Here’s the uncomfortable truth: Every month you wait to fix your sales team is costing you real money.
+Every month you wait to fix your sales team is costing you real money.

 A 100-person enterprise software company with a broken sales process is losing $2.5M in revenue every quarter.

-Top performers know when a sales org is broken.
-They’re usually gone before leadership notices the problem.
+Top performers tend to recognize a broken sales org early, often leaving before leadership has identified the problem.

 What to do right now: